My Old Ass

 The inciting incident occurs at 11 minutes when Elliott and her friends take mushrooms on an island to celebrate her 18th birthday.
 During the trip, her 39-year-old self (played by Aubrey Plaza) appears and sits down beside her..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Elliott meets Chad, the boy her older self warned her about.
+This shows the protagonist's commitment to Elliott meets Chad, the boy her older self warned her about.
 Despite the warning, she's intrigued and decides to get to know him, actively choosing to engage with her present rather than just waiting to leave., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Elliott demands to know why her older self wants her to avoid Chad.
+Of particular interest, this crucial beat Elliott demands to know why her older self wants her to avoid Chad.
 The older Elliott becomes emotional but refuses to give a clear answer, hinting at something tragic.
 The stakes are raised—this isn't just about a summer romance., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Elliott realizes or learns that Chad is going to die young.
 The "whiff of death" becomes literal—her older self's pain and the reason for the warning become devastatingly clear., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.